 USCIS Early Filing Calculator

-The information in this part ONLY relates to your time as a permanent resident if you file under Section 319(a) and 316(a) of the INA.
-All other eligibility requirements MUST be met at the time of filing.
+The information in this part ONLY relates to your time as a lawful permanent resident if you file under Section 319(a) and 316(a) of the INA.
+You MUST meet all other eligibility requirements when you file.

-You may file Form N-400 ninety (90) calendar days before you complete your permanent residence requirement if your eligibility for naturalization is based upon being a:
+You may file Form N-400, Application for Naturalization, 90 calendar days before you complete your continuous residence requirement if your eligibility for naturalization is based upon being a:

 - Permanent resident for at least 5 years; or